High level excursion set geometry for non-Gaussian infinitely divisible random fields: An example: Moving average fields

 The assumption of rotational invariance and radial monotonicity on the kernel $g$ implies that, in this case, the excursion set of the random field is the intersection of a Euclidian ball centered at the point $-\bs$ and the cube $I_d$.
 This is a convex set and, hence, has Euler characteristic equal to 1, regardless of the point $\bs\in\bbr^d$ or the random level $V_\alpha$.

-In this case the limiting conditional distribution of the Euler characteristic is degenerate at the point 1.
-Furthermore, the excursion set has, with high probability, a ``ball-like shape'', as is the case for smooth Gaussian random fields. } \end{example}
+In this case, the limiting conditional distribution of the Euler characteristic is degenerate at the point 1.
+Furthermore, the excursion set has, with high probability, a ``ball-like shape,'' as is the case for smooth Gaussian random fields. \end{example}

-In spite of the `Gaussian-like' conclusion in the previous example, it is easy to modify it to make the high level excursion sets of an \idrf\ behave quite differently.
-Here is a simple example.
+In spite of the ``Gaussian-like'' conclusion in the previous example, it is easy to modify it to make the high level excursion sets of an infinitely divisible random field behave quite differently.
+Here is a simple example. \begin{example} We modify the kernel $g$ of the previous example by adding to it oscillations, while preserving its smoothness and integrability properties.
+For example, for fixed $\theta \in\real^d$, take